Luk30lende/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe Game
+# 🕹️ Tic-Tac-Toe Game

-A simple Tic-Tac-Toe game built using **HTML, CSS, and JavaScript**.
-This game allows a player to compete against the **computer/AI** with intelligent move selection.
+This is a simple **Tic-Tac-Toe** game built using **HTML, CSS, and JavaScript**.
+It allows players to compete against an **AI opponent**, which makes random moves after the player plays.

-## Features
+## 🚀 Features

-✅ **Play Against AI** – Challenge a computer opponent with strategic gameplay.
+✅ **Play against the AI** – The computer automatically makes a move after the player.
-✅ **Interactive UI** – A clean and engaging interface for an immersive game experience.
+✅ **Random AI moves** – The AI picks a random empty spot.
+✅ **Dynamic UI updates** – The board updates in real time with player and AI moves.
+✅ **Winner detection** – The game highlights the winning tiles.
+✅ **Restart option (Coming Soon)** – A button to restart the game.

-## How to Play
+## 🎮 How to Play

 1. Open the `index.html` file in a browser.
-2. Click on an empty cell to make a move.
+2. Click on an empty tile to make your move.
-3. The AI will automatically make its move.
+3. The AI will automatically respond with its move.
+4. The game announces the winner or a tie.
+5. Refresh the page to play again.

-## Technologies Used
+## 🛠️ Technologies Used

 - **HTML** – Structure of the game.
 - **CSS** – Styling and animations.
 - **JavaScript** – Game logic and AI functionality.

-## Installation
+## 🔧 Installation & Setup

 1. Clone the repository:
    ```bash